 In recent years, many Minor League teams have temporarily adopted the identity of food items that are unique or popular in their region.
 Some of the teams have included the Fresno Tacos, Pawtucket Hot Wieners, and Trenton Pork Rolls.

 In 2017, the Reading Fightin Phils became the Reading Whoopies, as many people claim that the whoopie pie originated in Pennsylvania's Americana Region.
-So, when the Maine Whoopie Pies take on Reading on June 21st at Hadlock Field they'll be playing for more than just an Eastern League win…they'll be playing for the right to claim the whoopie pie for their region (at least for the day).
+So, when the Maine Whoopie Pies take on Reading on August 27th at Hadlock Field they'll be playing for more than just a Northeast League win…they'll be playing for the right to claim the whoopie pie for their region (at least for the day).